-- The Riverock is elegant-looking and pretty small in size, so it will fit basically anywhere and will match just about any home décor.
+- It’s elegant-looking and pretty small in size, so it will fit basically anywhere and will match just about any home décor.

 - It's an ultrasonic diffuser, which means it uses less essential oil compared to others.
 For example, diffusers that use heat burn through oils very quickly.
 Heat diffusers also have the potential to change the chemistry and the properties of the essential oil.

-- The Riverock makes almost no sound while working, which will delight many ladies who have difficulty sleeping with noise in the background.
+- It makes almost no sound while working, which will delight many ladies who have difficulty sleeping with noise in the background.

 - You can fill it with water only and use it as a humidifier.